microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/authenticationeventsflow.md

 ---
 title: "authenticationEventsFlow resource type"
-description: "An abstract  entity that represents a multi-event policy used to orchestrate an authentication flow"
+description: "An abstract entity that represents a multi-event policy used to orchestrate an authentication flow."
 author: "nanguil"
 ms.localizationpriority: medium
 ms.prod: "identity-and-sign-in"